 About Zenith

-Zenith Brass rehearses in Troy on Tuesday evenings from 7 to 9 pm from September to May.
+Zenith Brass rehearses in Rochester Hills on Tuesday evenings from 7 to 9 pm from September to May.
 We perform concerts in November, March and May each year.
 The concerts feature a wide variety of music designed to be educational for its members and enjoyable for the audience.

 The Zenith Brass Ensemble is designed for proficient, motivated players.
 We perform a large amount of music with a minimum of rehearsal.